-One isn’t necessarily better than the other and both styles can provide awesome workouts, but each has it’s own advantages and disadvantages.
+Anyway, one style isn’t necessarily better than the other and both styles can provide awesome workouts, but each has it’s own advantages and disadvantages.

-Stair climbers that use actual revolving stairs (like the ones you see at the gym) are the closest thing you can get to mimic the feel of climbing a flight of stairs- because that’s what you’re literally doing.
+Stair climbers that use actual revolving stairs (like the ones you see at the gym) are the closest thing you can get to mimic the feel of climbing a flight of stairs because that’s what you’re literally doing.

-These machines use 8″ stairs, which are roughly the same height as most American steps.
+A lot of these machines use 8″ stairs, which are roughly the same height as most American steps.